Ala Pono

 The proposed Ala Wai Bridge project will span the Ala Wai Canal, in approximate alignment with Kalaimoku Street (makai side) and University Avenue (mauka side), connecting through the Ala Wai Neighborhood Park.

-Please click the links below to watch the recorded community meetings, view presentations, slides, and additional meeting materials.
+Please click the links below to watch recordings of previous community meetings, view presentations, slides, and additional meeting materials.

 In March 2021, a Draft Environmental Assessment (DEA) was published with the Hawaii Office of Environmental Quality Control, in compliance with the National Environmental Policy Act (NEPA) and Hawaii Environmental Policy Act (HEPA) requirements.
 During the public review, over 200 public and agency comments were submitted.
 The proposed project consists of a new pedestrian and bicycle crossing of the Ala Wai Canal in approximate alignment with University Avenue and Kalaimoku Street, connecting McCully, Mōʻiliʻili, and Waikīkī neighborhoods.